 - Choose a research mentor Interview at least three (3) faculty and complete the Project Selection Form (available from the instructor).
 Submit the form to the Chemistry, Physics and Geology Department Chair prior to registering for the course. - In consultation with your mentor, choose a research committee.
 Your research committee consists of your mentor and two (2) other faculty members.
 In consultation with your mentor, secure agreements from two other faculty members to serve on your committee, one of whom should serve as committee chair.
 Your mentor and research committee will monitor your progress and provide guidance as needed.
 They will also evaluate your work. - Meet with your research mentor at least once per week.
 He/she will provide you with instruction in the required techniques and instrumentation, and make you aware of potential hazards and proper safety protocols.
-He/she will also be the first reviewer of your oral and written work. - Devote at least 9 hours per week to laboratory research.
-This does not include the time you will spend on other assignments (writing assignments, preparation time, etc.).
-Per Winthrop attendance policy, you must complete at least 75% of your scheduled lab time to pass this course. - Attend each scheduled class meeting for the full time.
+He/she will also be the first reviewer of your oral and written work. - Devote at least 9 hours per week to your project.
+This does not include the time you will spend on other assignments (writing assignments, preparation time, etc.). - Attend each scheduled class meeting for the full time.
 Each unexcused absence will lower your course grade by one level (e. g.
 B to B-).
 Per Winthrop attendance policy, you must attend at least 75% of the class meetings to pass the course. - Complete any assigned readings or other required assignments prior to class so you can contribute to class discussions.
 These assignments are outlined in the course schedule. - Complete all written and oral assignments as scheduled.
 You should pay careful attention to due dates for both first drafts to mentors and final versions to instructor, mentor, and committee.
 A 10% per day penalty will be assessed for each day the assignment is late (including weekends and holidays).
-These assignments will be discussed further below. - Anything not required for the class discussion (e. g. cell phones, computers, cameras, and other devices) cannot be used during class time. - Adhere to the Winthrop Student Conduct Code as outlined in the Student Handbook: (http://www2.winthrop.edu/studentaffairs/handbook/StudentHandbook.pdf)
+These assignments will be discussed further below. - Adhere to the Winthrop Student Conduct Code as outlined in the Student Handbook: (http://www2.winthrop.edu/studentaffairs/handbook/StudentHandbook.pdf)

-Final Course Grade: The final grade for the course will be based on the percentage of total points earned in the course and assigned as follows:
+Final Course Grade:

+The final grade for the course will be based on the percentage of total points earned in the course and assigned as follows:

-$$A = 93.0 - 100.0\%$$ , $A^{-} = 90.0 - 92.9\%$; $B^{+} = 87.0 - 89.9\%$, $B = 83.0 - 86.9\%$, $C^{+} = 77.0 - 79.9\%$, $C = 70.0 - 76.9\%$; $D = 60.0 - 69.9\%$; $F = < 60.0\%$.
+$A = 93.0 - 100.0\%, A^{-} = 90.0 - 92.9\%; B^{+} = 87.0 - 89.9\%, B = 83.0 - 86.9\%, C^{+} = 77.0 - 79.9\%, C = 70.0 - 76.9\%; D = 60.0 - 69.9\%; F = < 60.0\%.$

+Withdrawals:

-Withdrawals: Per Winthrop University policy, any student who wishes to withdraw from the course with a grade of "N" must do so before the Course Withdrawal Deadline (Friday, October 18, 2019).
+Per Winthrop University policy, any student who wishes to withdraw from the course with a grade of "N" must do so before the Course Withdrawal Deadline (Thursday, December 3, 2020).

+Incomplete Grades:

-Incomplete Grades: Assigning an incomplete grade indicates that, for a valid reason, the course cannot (and has not) been completed during the semester.
+Assigning an incomplete grade indicates that, for a valid reason, the course cannot (and has not) been completed during the semester.
 If warranted, you should discuss the possibility of an incomplete grade with your mentor and the course coordinator at the earliest possible time.
 Please note that assignment of an incomplete grade must include a justification validated by the University's Dean of Students.

 NOTE: Grade discussions will only be held in person.
-No grades will be communicated by phone or email.
+No grades will be communicated by phone or e-mail.

-Students with Disabilities/Need of Accommodations for Access: Winthrop University is committed to providing access to education.
+Students with Disabilities/Need of Accommodations for Access:

+Winthrop University is committed to providing access to education.
 If you have a condition which may adversely impact your ability to access academics and/or campus life, and you require specific accommodations to complete this course, contact the Office of Accessibility (OA) at 803-323-3290, or accessibility@winthrop.edu.
 Please inform me as early as possible, once you have your official notice of accommodations from the Office of Accessibility.